EDI and HIPAA: Frequently Asked Questions

 A. If each claim is submitted between an SE and an ST segment, rejections will occur at a claim level.
 For more information, see the HIPAA Transactions companion documents.

 Rejected claims will be reported on the Error and Acceptance reports and must be resubmitted after correction.

 Q. Secondary claims can be submitted electronically (without the explanation of benefits or EOB) to all electronic payers, including Medicare Supplemental.
-(See WorkSmart Institute's Best Practice Recommendations for Exchanging Explanation of Payment Information between Providers and Health Plans, Using 4010A1v.)
-Will Group Health accept secondary claims if all the required fields are completed according to the Implementation Guide for the 837 Health Care Claim form?
+(See Best Practice Recommendations for Exchanging Explanation of Payment Information between Providers and Health Plans, Using 5010v.)
+Will Kaiser Permanente accept secondary claims if all the required fields are completed according to the Implementation Guide for the 837 Health Care Claim form?